-- The staff member receiving the medication will ask the parent to sign a consent form stating the following information.
-No medication may be given without these details being provided: - the full name of child and date of birth - the name of medication and strength - who prescribed it - date time and dose of the medicine last taken at home - the dosage and times to be given in the setting - the method of administration - how the medication should be stored and its expiry date - any possible side effects that may be expected - the signature of the parent, their printed name and the date - The administration of medicine is recorded in the medication record each time it is given and is signed by the person administering the medication and a qualified first aider.
-Parents are shown the record at the end of the day and asked to sign the record book to acknowledge the administration of the medicine.
-The medication record book records the: - name of the child - name and strength of the medication - date, time and dose(s) given at nursery - signature of the person administering the medication and a Qualified Paediatric first aider who verifies that the medication has been given correctly - parent's signature (at the end of the day).
-See example form at the end of the policy - At the time of administering the medicine, the child's key worker or a senior member of staff with the supervision of a qualified Paediatric first aider, will ask the child to take the medicine, or offer it in a manner acceptable to the child at the prescribed time and in the prescribed form. - If the child refuses to take the appropriate medication, then a note will be made on the form - Where medication is "essential" or may have side effects, discussion with the parent will take place to establish the appropriate response. - It is important to note that staff working with children are not legally obliged to administer medication
+- the full name of child and date of birth - the name of medication and strength - who prescribed it - date, time and dose of the medicine last taken at home - the dosage and times to be given in the setting - the method of administration - how the medication should be stored and its expiry date - any possible side effects that may be expected - the signature of the parent, their printed name and the date - The administration of medicine is recorded in the medication record each time it is given and is signed by the person administering the medication and a qualified first aider.
+Parents are shown the record at the end of the day and asked to sign the record to acknowledge the administration of the medicine.
+The medication record records the: - name of the child - name and strength of the medication - date, time and dose(s) given at nursery - signature of the person administering the medication and a Qualified Paediatric first aider who verifies that the medication has been given correctly - parent's signature (at the end of the day).
+See example form at the end of the policy - At the time of administering the medicine, the child's key person or a senior member of staff with the supervision of a qualified Paediatric first aider, will ask the child to take the medicine, or offer it in a manner acceptable to the child at the prescribed time and in the prescribed form. - If the child refuses to take the appropriate medication, then a note will be made on the form - Where medication is essential or may have side effects, discussion with the parent will take place to establish the appropriate response. - It is important to note that staff working with children are not legally obliged to administer medication